-Alignment is essential to the creation of effective, high-functioning global teams.
+Alignment is essential for the creation of effective, high-functioning global teams.
 When colleagues are spread across cultures and time zones, it’s important to meld individual team member’s personalities, demographics, cultural expectations, and communication styles to build a strong team that works together to help reach company goals.

 As a starting point, we’ve listed ten questions you should be asking to ensure global team alignment.
 Based on our Global Team Effectiveness Model, these questions are proven to be critical in achieving maximum performance, despite limits imposed by culture and geography.